futzu/SCTE35_threefive/examples/multicast/README.txt

 mcastd.py is an example multicast local server.

-The current mcast ip settings are optimized to run both the client and the server on the host.
+The current mcast ip settings are optimized to run both the client and the server on one host.

 Usage: